Higher education in Norway: Private institutions

 There are a number of private higher education institutions in Norway, although the public institution cover more than ninety per cent of the student population in the country, meaning that less than ten per cent of students attend private institutions.

 The private institutions offer primarily programs and courses within popular fields of study where the number of public places is limited or offering accelerated courses.
 However some provide specialised courses not found in the public institutions such as Noroff University College in Kristiansand.

-Most of the private institutions are foundations, either autonomous (like the BI Norwegian Business School and Campus Kristiania) or part of various religious societies, like the School of Missions and Theology or Queen Maud University College.
+Most of the private institutions are foundations, either autonomous (like the BI Norwegian Business School and Kristiania University College) or part of various religious societies, like the School of Missions and Theology or Queen Maud University College.

 Students attending private institutions may have to pay school fees equivalent to the entire cost of operating the education, though the Norwegian State Educational Loan Fund will grant loans to cover the tuition fees.